smanowar/final-project/README.md

   <i><b>"What are factors that lead to short times to approved answers?"</b></i>
 </p>

-However, after running the a linear regression model to gain insight, the accuracy of the model was close to 0%.
+However, after running the a linear regression model, the accuracy of the model was close to 0%.

 **insert image**